Sensory Support team in Trusts

 The cane is for guidance only.
 You cannot use the cane as a walking stick to support body weight.

 The cane has a roller ball at the end.
 You sweep the end from side to side when walking to detect obstacles or barriers in your way.
 The cane is for guidance only.
 You cannot use the cane as a walking stick to support body weight.

 Your Sensory Support team give you a mobility cane permanently.
 They can replace your cane if it is broken or lost.
 To get a replacement cane, contact the Sensory Support team in your area.

-If you require a walking aid, such as a Zimmer frame, crutches or a walking stick, an occupational therapist will assess you.
+If you require a walking aid, such as a walking frame, crutches or a walking stick, a physiotherapist will assess you.

 Types of walking aids

-After the assessment, an occupational therapist could recommend a personal walking aid such as:
+After the assessment, an physiotherapist could recommend a personal walking aid such as:

 - a walking stick